sourcemeta/learnjsonschema.com/content/2020-12/validation/maxProperties.markdown

 {{<instance-fail `An instance with more than 2 properties is invalid`>}}
 { "name": "John", "age": 42, "address": "some address" }
 {{</instance-fail>}}
-* _It is important to note that one should be super cautious when using the `required` and `maxProperties` keywords together in a schema because it can create a situation where the instance will always fail, as shown in the above example._
+* _It is important to note that one should be super cautious when using the `required` and `maxProperties` keywords together in a schema because it can create a situation where the instance will always fail the validation, as shown in the above example._